2dbueno/womens-ecommerce/README.md

 Contributions are welcome!
 Feel free to open issues or pull requests for improvements and new features.

 ### 📄 License
 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+See the [MIT](LICENSE) file for more details.